 Preparation

 In a large bowl, dissolve the yeast in a tablespoon of water (taken from the 1/2 cup).
-Add the sifted flour, the level teaspoon of sugar, a pinch of vanillin, the grated zest of half a lemon, and, little by little, the rest of the water.
-Stir with a spoon until you have a very soft, semi-thick mixture, but not liquid.
+Add the sifted flour, the level teaspoon of sugar, a pinch of vanillin, the grated zest of half a lemon, and gradually the rest of the water.
+Mix with a spoon until you have a very soft, semi-thick but not liquid mixture.

-Seal the bowl with plastic wrap and let it rise until the surface is raised and full of bubbles.
+Seal the bowl with plastic wrap and let it rise until the surface is bubbly and risen.

-Heat the vegetable oil in a high-sided pan on the smallest burner over high flame.
+Heat the vegetable oil in a high-sided pan on the smallest burner over high heat.

-When the oil is ready (320°F), using two spoons, take a portion of the mixture slightly smaller than a walnut and drop it into the hot oil.
-With a wooden spoon, turn the fritters in the hot oil until they become puffed and evenly golden (open one to make sure it is perfectly cooked).
-With a slotted spoon, drain them, immediately roll them in the bowl with sugar, and place them on a plate covered with absorbent paper.
+When the oil is ready (320°F), using two spoons, scoop a walnut-sized amount of batter and drop it into the hot oil.
+Use a wooden spoon to turn the fritters in the hot oil until they become puffy and evenly golden (open one to make sure it’s perfectly cooked).
+Use a slotted spoon to drain them, immediately roll them in the bowl of sugar, and place them on a plate lined with paper towels.
 You’ll smell a wonderful aroma.
-Remember, during cooking, the volume of our delicious carnival-scented fritters will almost double.
+Remember that during cooking, the volume of our delicious Carnival-scented fritters will almost double.

 For better frying.
-To prevent the oil temperature from dropping too much, ruining our bites, fry a few pieces at a time, waiting at least ten seconds before adding the next; this gives the oil time to reach the optimal temperature again.
+To prevent the oil temperature from dropping too much, ruining our bites, fry a few pieces at a time, waiting at least ten seconds before adding the next; this will give the oil time to return to the optimal temperature.